guardian/dotcom-rendering/src/web/components/SignInGate/README.md

    }}
 ```

-The disadvantage of this is that you have to make sure that you **DO NOT** commit the `forcedTestVariant` or `abTestSwitches` change to master, and that if the `id` or variant id changes, you have to make sure to change it here too.
+The disadvantage of this is that you have to make sure that you **DO NOT** commit the `forcedTestVariant` or `abTestSwitches` change to main, and that if the `id` or variant id changes, you have to make sure to change it here too.

 #### Testing in CODE